Formguru/guru-swift-sdk/README.md

     // TODO: Implement this function.
   }

-  func consumeFrame(frame: UIImage, inference: FrameInference?) {
+  func consumeFrame(frame: UIImage, inference: FrameInference) {
-    if (inference != nil) {
-      let painter = InferencePainter(frame: frame, inference: inference!)
-        .paintLandmarkConnector(from: InferenceLandmark.leftShoulder, to: InferenceLandmark.leftElbow)
+    let painter = InferencePainter(frame: frame, inference: inference) .paintLandmarkConnector(from: InferenceLandmark.leftShoulder, to: InferenceLandmark.leftElbow)
       .paintLandmarkConnector(from: InferenceLandmark.leftElbow, to: InferenceLandmark.leftWrist)
       .paintLandmarkConnector(from: InferenceLandmark.leftShoulder, to: InferenceLandmark.leftHip)
       .paintLandmarkConnector(from: InferenceLandmark.leftHip, to: InferenceLandmark.leftKnee)
       .paintLandmarkConnector(from: InferenceLandmark.leftKnee, to: InferenceLandmark.leftAnkle)
       .paintLandmarkConnector(from: InferenceLandmark.rightShoulder, to: InferenceLandmark.rightElbow)
       .paintLandmarkConnector(from: InferenceLandmark.rightElbow, to: InferenceLandmark.rightWrist)
       .paintLandmarkConnector(from: InferenceLandmark.rightShoulder, to: InferenceLandmark.rightHip)
       .paintLandmarkConnector(from: InferenceLandmark.rightHip, to: InferenceLandmark.rightKnee)
       .paintLandmarkConnector(from: InferenceLandmark.rightKnee, to: InferenceLandmark.rightAnkle)

-      let userFacing = inference!.userFacing()
+    let userFacing = inference.userFacing()
     if (userFacing != UserFacing.other) {
       userLastFacing = userFacing
     }
     if (userLastFacing == UserFacing.left) {
       painter.paintLandmarkAngle(center: InferenceLandmark.rightShoulder, from: InferenceLandmark.rightHip, to: InferenceLandmark.rightElbow, clockwise: true)
     }
     else if (userLastFacing == UserFacing.right) {
       painter.paintLandmarkAngle(center: InferenceLandmark.leftShoulder, from: InferenceLandmark.leftHip, to: InferenceLandmark.leftElbow, clockwise: false)
     }

     imageView.image = painter.finish()
-    }
-    else {
-      imageView.image = frame
-    }
   }
 }
 ```